At a Glance

 - Company: Join a market-leading consultancy known for its commitment to employee development and innovation.

-- Benefits: Enjoy competitive salary, training opportunities, flexible working, and great company perks including life insurance.
+- Benefits: Enjoy competitive salary, training opportunities, flexible working, and comprehensive company benefits including life insurance.

-- Why this job: This role offers hands-on experience, a supportive culture, and the chance to make a real impact.
+- Why this job: This role offers growth potential, a supportive culture, and the chance to make a real impact in engineering.

-- Qualifications: Ideal candidates have a background in Civil, Structural, or Physics disciplines.
+- Qualifications: Ideal candidates should have a background in Civil, Structural, or Physics disciplines.

-- Other info: This position is perfect for those eager to grow their career in a thriving environment.
+- Other info: Perfect for those eager to learn and progress in a thriving environment.

 Do you have a Civil/Structural/Physics background looking for a new position as a Project Engineer with a market-leading consultancy, big on upskilling and aiding internal progression whilst providing brilliant company benefits and a flexible working environment?